Tuesday, October 8, 2019

 Boring as all hell is the best way to describe Albert Serra's still born film LIBERTE, which would be funny if it wasn't so incredibly sad.
-A night of sexual escapades in the French forest before the French Revolution is in the William Faulkner, "sound and fury signifying nothing".
+A night of sexual escapades in the French forest before the French Revolution is in the words of Shakespeare, "sound and fury signifying nothing".

 Serra's film begins in twilight as various parties arrive and make plans.
 I will not go into what they are but they involve sex and various acts bodily fluids and sound more like the words of ten year old who wants to be shocking.
 What then follows is two hours of people wandering around in the forest taking their pants off so we can see their unexcited privates while they either touch themselves or occasionally have sex.
 (I have no clue if it was real or simulated because frankly it's so badly done).
 Some bottoms are caned, and some stuff that might be shocking to anyone who has lead a cloistered life happens before the sun comes up and the audience's pain and misery is ended.

 That Albert Serra managed to get this into the New York Film Festival is proof that he is a highly skilled con man.
 Even duller than last year's ROI SOIEL which was a record of an art installation where an actor rolled around on the floor for an hour moaning, LIBERTE makes you wonder what he has on the programmers that has gotten his films into the festival on a regular basis.
 Either that or the programmers really don't get out much.